 Using the acceleration factor can help you lock in profits when the trading signal you took is moving in your direction.
 There is no guesswork involved.
 If you are thinking of tweaking the settings, often times the default settings are good enough.

-There may be other technical analysis tools like candlestick patterns and support and resistance zones that may prove useful for you strategy.
+There may be other technical indicators and tools like candlestick patterns and support and resistance zones that may prove useful for you strategy.